 Nix's red/pink diamonds depending on the camera used ranges from 3 to 4.5 billion years.

-So the range of potential ages for these moons based on NASA's chart is anywhere from 2.5 to 4.5 BILLION years that's a 2 billion year slop factor.
+So the range of potential ages for these moons based on NASA's chart is anywhere from 2.5 to 4.5 BILLION years that's a 2 billion year slop factor in a 4.5 byr time frame or a 45% slop factor.
 Yet NASA claims this as proof that the moons are 4 billion years old.

 The LORRI camera (pink diamonds) puts some of Nix's impacts at around 2.5 billion years and MVIC puts some at less than 3 billion years yet this is proof of 4Gyr old moons from impact dating.